h3nryza/windowsInstaller/README.md

-# How to resetup a new laptop
+# How to setup a new laptop

 - update windows
 - enable developer mode